modin-project/modin/docs/flow/modin/engines/base/io.md

 ## High-Level Data Import Operation Workflow

-Note: in this text for convenience was considered `read_csv` function with Pandas backend and Ray engine, for another import functions, workflow and classes/functions naming convension will be the same.
+Note: in this chapter for convenience was considered `read_csv` function with Pandas backend and Ray engine, for another import functions, workflow and classes/functions naming convension will be the same.

-After user calls high-level `modin.read_csv` function, call is forwarded to the `EngineDispatcher`, which defines which factory from `modin\data_management\factories\factories` and backend/engine specific IO class should be used.
-If we take Ray engine and Pandas backend - IO class will be named `PandasOnRayIO`.
-This class defines modin frame and query compiler classes and `read_*` functions from: `RayTask` - class for managing remote tasks, `PandasCSVParser` - class for data parsing on the workers and `CSVDispatcher` - class for files handling of exact file format on the head node.
+After user calls high-level `modin.read_csv` function, call is forwarded to the `EngineDispatcher`, which defines which factory from `modin\data_management\factories\factories` and backend/engine specific IO class should be used (for Ray engine and Pandas backend - IO class will be named `PandasOnRayIO`).
+This class defines modin frame and query compiler classes and `read_*` functions based on the next classes: `RayTask` - class for managing remote tasks by concrete distribution framework, `PandasCSVParser` - class for data parsing on the workers by concrete backend and `CSVDispatcher` - class for files handling of concrete file format on the head node.

 ## Dispatcher Classes Workflow Overview

-Call from `read_csv` function of `PandasOnRayIO` is forwarded to the `_read` function of `CSVDispatcher` class, where function parameters are preprocessed to check if they are supported (if they are not supported default pandas implementation is used) and get some common for all partitions metadata.
+Call from `read_csv` function of `PandasOnRayIO` class is forwarded to the `_read` function of `CSVDispatcher` class, where function parameters are preprocessed to check if they are supported (if they are not supported default pandas implementation is used) and get some common for all partitions metadata.
 Then file is splitted into chunks (mechanism of splitting is described below) and using this data, tasks are launched on the remote workers.
-After remote tasks are done, some additional results postprocessing is performed, new query compiler with imported data will be returned.
+After remote tasks are finished, additional results postprocessing is performed, new query compiler with imported data will be returned.

 ## Data File Splitting Mechanism

+Modin file splitting mechanism differs according to the data format type:
+* text format type - file is splitted into bytes according user specified needs.
+In the simplest case, when no row related parameters (such as `nrows` or `skiprows`) are passed, data chunks limits (start and end bytes) are derived by just roughly dividing the file size by the number of partitions (chunks can slightly differ between each other because usually end byte may occurs inside a line and in that case the last byte of the line should be used instead of initial value).
+In other cases the same splitting into bytes is used, but chunks sizes are defined according to the number of lines that should each partition contain.
+* columnar store type - chunks are composed from equally divided file columns.
+* SQL type - chunking is obtained by wrapping initial SQL query into query that specifies initial row offset and number of rows in the chunk.

+After file splitting is complete, chunks data is passed to the parser functions (`PandasCSVParser.parse` for `read_csv` function with Pandas backend) for further processing on each worker.

 ## Modules Description

-This module is used for storing utils and dispatcher classes for reading files of different formats.
+`modin.engines.base.io` module is used mostly for storing utils and dispatcher classes for reading files of different formats.

-* io.py
-  Module houses `BaseIO` class, that contains basic utils and default implementation of IO functions.
+* `io.py ` - module houses class, that contains basic utils and default implementation of IO functions.
-* file_dispatcher.py
-  Module houses `FileDispatcher` class, that is used for reading data from different kinds of files and handling some common for all files formats util functions.
+* `file_dispatcher.py` - module houses class, that is used for reading data from different kinds of files and handling some common for all formats util functions.
 Also this class contains `read` function which is entry point function for all dispatchers `_read` functions.
-* text is directory for storing all text file format dispatcher classes
+* text - directory for storing all text file format dispatcher classes
-  * text_file_dispatcher.py
+  * `text_file_dispatcher.py` - module houses class, that is used for reading text formats files.
+This class holds `partitioned_file` function for splitting text format files into chunks, `offset` function for moving file offset at the specified amount of bytes, `_read_rows` function for moving file offset at the specified amount of rows and many other functions.
+  * format/feature specific dispatchers: `csv_dispatcher.py`, `csv_glob_dispatcher.py` (reading multiple files simultaneously, experimental feature), `excel_dispatcher.py`, `fwf_dispatcher.py` and `json_dispatcher.py`.
+* column_stores - directory for storing all columnar store file format dispatcher classes
+  * `column_store_dispatcher.py` - module houses class, that is used for reading columnar type files.
+This class holds `build_query_compiler` function that performs file splitting, deploying remote tasks and results postprocessing and many other functions.
+  * format/feature specific dispatchers: `feather_dispatcher.py`, `hdf_dispatcher.py` and `parquet_dispatcher.py`.
+* sql - directory for storing SQL dispatcher class
+  * `sql_dispatcher.py` -  module houses class, that is used for reading SQL queries or database tables.